brickfield/moodle-mod_board/README.md

 * [Plugin Directory](https://moodle.org/plugins/mod_board)

 ## Installation ##
-* Unzip and copy "bfboard" folder into Moodle's "mod" folder
+* Unzip and copy "board" folder into Moodle's "mod" folder
 * Visit admin page to install module

 Further installation instructions can be found on the